 Right now, lasers fly through the mines without any effect.
 Let’s fix that by giving mines health points and making lasers deal damage.

-script holds a health value and removes the object when it reaches
+removes the object when it reaches zero.

 using UnityEngine;